calvinhp/2021_7CTOs_BuildingOurCloudCommunityTheDaVinciWay/slides.md

 ::: notes
 - my laptop has a quad core i7 with over 2.1 billion transistors
 - A12 Bionic, for the iPhone XS, XS Max and XR.
 The 7nm chip has 6.9 billion transistors.
 - A12X Bionic, for the iPad Pro 10 billion transistors.
+7nm
+- A14 Bionic 11.8 Billion 5nm
+- M1 16 Billion

+This goes even higher for GPUs like the Nvidia 30 series at 28 Billion
 :::

 # {.original data-background-image="images/nec_v20.jpg"}